brillout/wildcard-api/readme.md

 };
 ~~~

+###### Wildcard vs REST/GraphQL

 REST and GraphQL are great tools to
-enable an ecosystem of third-party applications built on top of your data.
+enable an ecosystem of third-party applications built on top of your data;
-With REST and GraphQL you create a generic API:
+with REST and GraphQL you create a generic API.
-An API that aims to be able to fulfill a maximum number of data requirements,
+That is, an API that aims to be able to fulfill a maximum number of data requirements,
 allowing all kinds of third-party applications to be built.

 With Wildcard,
 instead of a generic API,
 you create a custom API:
-An API that is consumed by your clients,
+an API that is consumed by your clients,
 and only by your clients.
 A custom API only fulfills the data requirements of your clients.
 If you don't need third parties to be able to access your data,
-then a custom API offers a simpler alternative.
+then a custom API offers a simple alternative.

+We further compare Wildcard with REST/GraphQL
+and custom APIs with generic APIs in the FAQ.

 #### Contents